SingleStepTests/v20/README.md

 If you are validating memory operations for both addresses and values, you might struggle a bit with IDIV exceptions.
 During the call to the Type-0 interrupt "exception" handler, the flags register will be written to the stack - containing several undefined flags.
 You will need some strategy to mark when flags are on the stack so you can mask them, or simply disable validation of memory operation values when you detect exceptions occur.
 One good way to detect an exception is if a test performs four successive reads from addresses 0000-0003.

-Challenge mode: Actually implement the undefined flags for division!
+Challenge: Actually implement the undefined flags for division!

 ### Masking Flags: metadata.json